preciofishbone/OmniaDocsG2/pages/language-versions-of-a-page/index.rst

 And this page for information about how to use it: :doc:`The RTF Editor </general-assets/rtf-editor/index>`

-To edit a page variation (if Automatic Machione Translation is not used), for example for another language, do the following:
+To edit a page variation (if Automatic Machine Translation is not used), for example for another language, do the following:

 1. Edit the page.
 2. Select variation to work with.